The name Malawi comes from the Maravi, an old name of the Nyanja people that first inhabited the area.

 His job was daunting as Malawi has a low life expectancy and a high infant morality rate.
 There is also a high prevalence of HIV/AIDS.

-As the years passed, President Mutharika's image increasingly grew to one of autocratic nature and that of being dismissive of human rights.
+President Mutharika's image increasingly grew to one of autocratic nature and that of being dismissive of human rights.
 Protests sparked in July 2011, over the high cost of living and poor governance.

 President Mutharika died of a heart attack in April 2012, and former Vice President Joyce Banda took over.